chrieke/mkdocs-exclude-search/README.md

 ## Config

 List the files to be excluded from the search as they appear in the `mkdocs.yml` nav section.
-You can also only exclude specific heading subsections.
+You can also exclude just specific heading subsections.

 ```yaml
 plugins: